EarthSight: A Distributed Framework for Low-Latency Satellite Intelligence: System

 The \earthsight~scheduler, resident on the ground station, orchestrates all information required for the satellite runtime to dynamically route inference tasks and prioritize imagery.
 This includes auxiliary metadata such as updated model weights, task-specific success probabilities, and the precomputed task schedule.
 Offloading this decision logic on the ground allows \earthsight~to leverage abundant compute and memory resources, which are infeasible on power- and compute-constrained nanosatellite.

 \paragraph{Query-driven framework.} \earthsight~adopts a query-centric design where downstream applications define task requirements in terms of latency sensitivity and image selection criteria.
 Some high-priority queries (e.g., Planet’s Tasking Product~\cite{planet_tasking}) demand immediate downlink of specific regions, bypassing onboard inference.
 Others, such as segmentation or classification tasks, require onboard processing to reduce bandwidth usage while still enabling timely decision-making.
 For latency-sensitive inference tasks, the scheduler is designed to minimize total computation while prioritizing correctness: it is preferable to occasionally transmit unimportant images (false positives) than to delay or omit critical data (false negatives).

-To formalize this, \earthsight~uses a filtering interface\cite{serval} representing selection criteria as logical expressions over image attributes (e.g., ``cloud-free AND ship present AND ship is military'').
-Each query also specifies an Area of Interest (AOI) and a priority level $p \in \{1,2,3,4,5\}$, allowing the ground station to compile an execution schedule that encodes task selection, model updates, and expected filter success probabilities.
+To formalize this, \earthsight~adapts the boolean query syntax introduced by \citet{serval}.
+While Serval formulates user queries as logical expressions over visual attributes (e.g., ``cloud-free AND ship present AND ship is military'') within an Area of Interest (AOI) primarily to bifurcate static and dynamic filtering tasks, \earthsight~retains this foundational logical structure but significantly extends the interface to support distributed, multi-task orchestration.
+Specifically, we augment each query with a priority level $p \in \{1,2,3,4,5\}$.
+This adaptation allows the ground station to aggregate overlapping logical conditions from multiple downstream applications and compile them into a unified execution schedule that encodes task selection, dynamic priority thresholds, model updates, and expected filter odds.

 \paragraph{Look-ahead simulation.} Given the temporal variability of downlink windows and bandwidth distribution across satellites, \earthsight~integrates a look-ahead simulator at the ground station.
 This simulator predicts satellite behavior, anticipated data volume, and the prioritization of bytes transmitted per downlink window.
 Priority-weighted byte counts account for the probabilistic nature of image importance; for instance, a 50KB image with a 10\% chance of being each priority contributes 10KB to each priority bin.
 To address potential misclassifications by onboard filters, an intermediate priority level $p_{compute}$ is introduced between priorities $p = 1$ and $p = 2$.
 Images processed onboard but rejected are transmitted within this level, ensuring they are delivered before guaranteed low-priority content.